 Cartier Tortue Monopoussoir Chronograph

-The likes of Longines, Zenith and Vacheron aren't the only ones looking back to go forward, at this year’s Watches & Wonders Cartier has also seen fit to rerelease a watch from its esteemed archives.
+The likes of Longines, Zenith and Vacheron aren't the only ones looking back to go forward.
+Cartier enjoys a regular rerelease from its esteemed archives.

-A single button, or monopusher, chronograph the Tortue Monopoussoir Chronograph is based on a 1928 watch and is available as a limited edition in platinum or yellow gold, numbering 200 pieces of each metal.
+This single-button, or monopusher, chronograph – the Tortue Monopoussoir – is based on a 1928 watch and was launched as a limited edition in platinum or yellow gold, numbering 200 pieces of each metal.

 See more at ablogtowatch.com